 - Abdominal pain, especially common on the right side under the rib cage

 Your doctor may suspect that you have a bile duct problem if you have any of the classic symptoms or if a blood test shows that you have a high level of bilirubin.
 Your doctor will take your medical history and examine you to look for clues that could explain damage to the bile ducts and liver.
 Because liver inflammation (hepatitis) and liver scarring (cirrhosis) can cause similar symptoms, your doctor will ask about your alcohol use, drug use and sexual practices, all of which can result in liver disease.

 If you have gallstones, have had pancreatitis or abdominal surgery, or have symptoms of an autoimmune condition (such as arthritis pain, dry mouth or eyes, skin rashes or bloody diarrhea), tell your doctor.
 Because some medicines can slow drainage through the bile ducts, your medicines should be reviewed.

-You will need blood tests to measure your levels of alkaline phosphatase, bilirubin and/or gamma-glutamyltransferase (GGT).
+You will need blood tests to measure your levels of alkaline phosphatase, bilirubin and/or gamma-glutamyl transferase (GGT).
 These are markers of bile duct obstruction.
 Other blood tests may suggest liver inflammation or cirrhosis.
-Occasionally, specialized blood tests may be helpful, such as antibody tests to diagnose primary biliary cirrhosis or primary sclerosing cholangitis.
+Occasionally, specialized blood tests may be helpful, such as antibody tests to diagnose primary biliary cholangitis or primary sclerosing cholangitis.
 A blood test with a high level of CA 19-9 may suggest a diagnosis of cholangiocarcinoma.

 If your doctor suspects a bile duct problem, additional tests will depend on the suspected cause of the disease.
 Commonly used tests include: